CC4K/LINFO1104-TwitOZ/README.md

 This issue might be due to the Oz programming language being inconsistent between platforms and we are sorry for the inconvenience it may cause.

-In any case, you can see the expected result in the 'image' folder.
+In any case, you can see the expected result in the `image` folder.